nogieman/LPR-with-YOLOv8/README.md

 1. **Vehicle Detection**: Uses a pre-trained YOLOv8 model to detect vehicles in a video stream.
 It draws bounding boxes around the detected vehicles.

 2. **Vehicle Tracking**: Utilizes the SORT algorithm to track the detected vehicles across frames.
-It assigns unique IDs to each vehicle for tracking.
+It assigns unique IDs to each detected vehicle for tracking.

-3. **License Plate Detection**: Employs a custom trained YOLOv8 model specifically for license plate detection to identify license plates on the detected vehicles.
+3. **License Plate Detection**: Employs a custom-trained YOLOv8 model specifically for license plate detection to identify license plates on the detected vehicles.
 It draws bounding boxes around the license plates and displays the recognized license plate numbers.

 4. **License Plate Recognition**: Utilizes EasyOCR to perform Optical Character Recognition (OCR) on the detected license plates and extract the alphanumeric characters.
+The OCR_Use file is specified with the pattern of the Indian License plate.

 5. **Output Video**: Writes the processed frames with bounding boxes and license plate numbers to an output video file.